openchargemap/ocm-system/README.md

 Server-side code is developed mostly in C#, currently building under Visual Studio 2015 Community Edition with .Net 4.5.

-The [Web/Mobile app](http://openchargemap.org/app/) is built purely with HTML/CSS/JavaScript and requires the NodeJS based Jake build system (see build readme) to generated the minified version of the app.
+The [Web/Mobile app](https://openchargemap.org/app/) is built purely with HTML/CSS/JavaScript and requires the NodeJS based Jake build system (see build readme) to generated the minified version of the app.
+This is gradually being replaced by an Ionic (Angular/TypeScript) based app https://map.openchargemap.io the source for which is at https://github.com/openchargemap/ocm-app

 Contributing
 -----------